ziyaDev/sella/README.md

 # Sella

 Sella is an example project showcasing a monorepo architecture with a separate Next.js frontend and NestJS backend.
-It provides a simple e-commerce store setup to help you understand the integration between Next.js and NestJS.
+It provides simple setup to help you understand the integration between Next.js and NestJS.

 ## Project Structure